Best Things to Do in Downtown Las Vegas

 Here are a few downtown attractions that will take you back to those days:

 - Neon Museum – What happens to all the neon displays from the old casinos?
 This Downtown Las Vegas museum is your answer.
-The most recognizable neon signs dating back to the very beginning of Sin City are housed and displayed in this neon boneyard.
+The most recognizable neon signs from the 1930s to present day are housed and displayed in the Neon Boneyard.
 Daily tours are the perfect way to pay homage to old Vegas and stray off the beaten path.

 - Mob Museum – Chronicling the emergence of organized crime in Las Vegas and other major mobster cities, this in-depth museum unapologetically covers it all.
 Drop in for a bold view of how vintage Vegas was largely influenced by organized crime figures.